VaLeXaR/wp-multilang/readme.txt

 Function 'get_page_by_title' not working, because in title field are stored titles for all languages.
 Use function 'wpm_get_page_by_title( $title )' as solution.

+NOTE: Because plugins have different ways of storing data, WP Multilang is not compatible with every single plugin out-of-the-box (mostly page builders).
+This may result in texts not being translatable or translations not being saved.
+Most of these issues can be resolved using the integration options (wpm-config.json or filters) of WP Multilang.

+Please try WP Multilang in a test-environment before activating it on an existing production site and always make a backup before activating!

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/wp-multilang` directory, or install the plugin through the WordPress plugins screen directly.